The endocrine glands produce chemicals and pass them directly into the bloodstream.

 Endocrine system problems

 Numerous problems can occur in the endocrine system.
-These can be considered as excessive or poor hormone production.
+These can be considered excessive or poor hormone production.

 The endocrine organs are also prone to tumors (adenomas) that can produce excess hormones.